 Modeling implications

 The simplest model addition: a margin-conditional ENG rate.
 For each minute of the game, if the projected score margin is at -3 to -1, multiply expected goals by an empty-net adjustment.
 The base rate is small in average games but compounds in close-and-late spots.
-Models on Tinker can include this as a late-game scoring feature; without it, your live NHL totals will systematically miss empty-net spikes.
+Models built in the Workshop can include this as a late-game scoring feature; without it, your live NHL totals will systematically miss empty-net spikes.
+The full pipeline lives at Build → New model if you want to wire the empty-net layer directly into an NHL totals artifact you can ship to the public leaderboard.

 Bottom line